paypal/paypal-here-sdk-ios-distribution/README.md

 an "access token" which can be used to make API calls on the merchant's behalf.
 Additionally, a "refresh token" is returned in that exchange that allows you to get a new access token at some point in the future without merchant interaction.
 All of this is based on two pieces of data from your application - an app id and a secret.
 You can setup PayPal Access and/or create an application via the [devportal](https://developer.paypal.com/).
-As of this writing your application will still need to be specifically enabled for the PayPal Here scope, please contact us at <DL-PayPal-Here-SDK@ebay.com>.
+As of this writing your application will still need to be specifically enabled for the PayPal Here scope.
+To enable the PayPal Here scopes please contact us at <DL-PayPal-Here-SDK@ebay.com>.
 You'll note that it asks you for a Return URL, and that this Return URL must be http or https.
 This means you can't redirect directly back to your mobile app after a login.
 But the good news is this would be a terrible idea anyways.
 You never want to store your application secret on a mobile device - you can't be sure it isn't jailbroken or